Christopher Mohan

-Christopher O. Mohan is a United States Army lieutenant general who has served as the deputy commanding general of the United States Army Materiel Command since December 2, 2022.
+Christopher O. Mohan is a United States Army lieutenant general who has served as the acting commanding general of the United States Army Materiel Command since 22 March 2024.
+He also served as Army Materiel Command's deputy commanding general since 2 December 2022.
 He has also served as the commanding general of the United States Army Sustainment Command, 21st Theater Sustainment Command, and 3rd Sustainment Command (Expeditionary).

 Military career

 In November 2022, Mohan was nominated for promotion to lieutenant general.